 Wine is such a huge industry in Paso Robles that some have even considered changing the city logo from an image of an oak tree, what the town was actually named for, to images of vineyards.
 Many of the original residents don’t care too much for all the vineyard growth in the town but they can not deny that it has placed the town on the map.

 When people think about San Luis Obispo County many think of the beautiful town of San Luis Obispo itself, the wonderful climate of the 5 cities area, Morro Bay coastline, and the wine in Paso Robles.
 Its popularity has lead to massive growth in the last decade.
 Housing has sprung up everywhere.
 Many of the residents here in town have moved from more expensive areas to live like the Bay Area and the Southern LA area and increased the amounts of luxury homes.
 There is a massive amount of tourism that takes place in the town which has lead to the building of a large number of large hotels throughout the town.
-There are wine tours that take place year round and tourist love the rural drives out to many of the vineyards located around the outskirts of town.
+There are wine tours that take place year-round and tourists love the rural drives out to many of the vineyards located around the outskirts of town.
 One can even make the case that a driving school will soon be needed to teach drivers the many wine tours this town offers.

 Some of these vineyards have become so elaborate and fancy that many have become venues for events and wedding.
 It really is remarkable to see all the changes that have taken place.
 There are many award-winning wines and people come from all around to taste and tour the locations.
 You know you’ve hit wine country when as soon as you drive in from highways 46 east you see one giant billboard displaying their wine brands.
 Go ahead and type in #pasorobles into Instagram and I guarantee you that most of the pics you will see will be about wines a, wine tours, and wineries.